-There is so much to see on this enjoyable walk, which picks out many of the places associated with Florence Nightingale and her family, while exploring the lovely countryside around Lea.
+There is so much to see on this enjoyable walk, which picks out many of the places associated with Florence Nightingale and her family while exploring the lovely countryside around Lea, Dethcik and Holloway.

-Take time in the afternoon to visit Cromford Mills, the world's first water-powered cotton spinning mill, developed by Richard Arkwright in 1771 in Cromford, Derbyshire, England.
+Take time in the afternoon to explore High Peak Junction further or visit Cromford Mills, the world's first water-powered cotton spinning mill, developed by Richard Arkwright in 1771 in Cromford, Derbyshire, England.
 The mill structure is classified as a Grade I listed building and is part of the Derwent Vally Mills UNESCO World Heritage site.
 This area is steeped in history and so much to see and do.

 We are currently using the APP called WHAT3WORDS to help locate find locations.
 Please copy this link ///notices.draw.segmented or click here once downloaded the APP.
 The three-word address refers to an exact 3m x 3m location.

-Please note there are a couple of short strenuous sections and a series of steps to climb, see gradients.
+Please note there are some strenuous sections and a series of steps to climb, see gradients.

 Gradients: lowest 251ft Highest 792ft Total ascent 1115ft

-Lunch - Bring a Picnic, a kiosk is open for hot/cold drinks or light snacks.
+Lunch - Bring a Picnic, (we may eat this on our walk) a kiosk is open for hot/cold drinks or light snacks.